Master the art of small talk by giving your complete attention to others and truly listening.

 Weston urges you to use the SOFTEN approach – smile, open your posture, forward lean, touch by shaking hands, establish eye contact and nod to illustrate that you’re paying attention.
 What happens to smiling, leaning forward and touching in a post-COVID environment is anybody’s guess.
 But standing tall and nodding work in any situation.

-Weston’s other book, EQ Emotional Intelligence, attempts, like this one, to teach a skill that many – erroneously, according to Weston – perceive as either innate or inaccessible.
-As with Small Talk, Weston combines communication techniques with self-help advice.
+Weston’s other book, EQ Emotional Intelligence, attempts, like this one, to teach a skill that many – erroneously, according to the author – perceive as either innate or inaccessible.
+In Small Talk, Weston combines communication techniques with self-help advice.
 She demonstrates real understanding for those whose shyness or social inabilities cripple them.
-Weston sincerely wants to help and draws on other experts to that end.
+She sincerely wants to help and draws on other experts to that end.

 Weston recommends you try small talk first with a close friend or family member to gain constructive feedback.
-That seems more painfully embarrassing than any public encounter, but Weston is adamant.
+That seems more painfully embarrassing than any public encounter, but Weston is sure it will help.

 To start a conversation, Weston advises referring to a shared experience or opening with a sincere compliment.
 Don’t answer with one-word responses.
 Reveal information about yourself.
 If you overshare, you may receive dirty looks.

-Weston codifies the ARE method for launching a conversation.
+Weston codifies her ARE method for launching a conversation.
 Start by talking about an anchor – something you have in common with your conversation partner.
-Possible anchors include the locale.
+Possible anchors include your location.
 Mention the venue, the weather, food or drink, entertainment or decorations.
 Reveal something about yourself, especially as it relates to your anchor.
 Weston insists that this strengthens the conversational bond.
 And finally, encourage your partner to keep talking by asking follow-up questions.

 FORD: family, occupation, recreation and dreams